ooples/pine_script_docs/source/index.rst

 ..
 TODO: Delete gotcha - operation could not be reverted
 ..
 TODO: Notes about Pine souce code versioning.
 How to revert to any previous version
 ..
 TODO: Pine publishing gotcha https://jira.xtools.tv/browse/JV-193
-..
-TODO: 2019.08.09 21:03 — Luc: Would be nice to have a page on debugging techniques